QyuTeam/qyu-store-activerecord/README.md

 ## Code of Conduct

-Everyone interacting in the Qyu::Store::Activerecord project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/FindHotel/qyu-store-activerecord/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Qyu::Store::ActiveRecord project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/FindHotel/qyu-store-activerecord/blob/master/CODE_OF_CONDUCT.md).